kyoshino/kyoshino/README.md

 My work includes but not limited to competitive analysis, user interviews, surveys, A/B testing, UX/UI audit, information architecture, copywriting, prototyping, microinteractions, UX/UI design, product design, flyer/poster design, web design, frontend/backend web development, browser extension development, code refactoring, API design, DevOps, business development, partner relations, developer relations, marketing material design/development, press release writing/proofreading, technical and non-technical writing, ghostwriting, creative control, speaking engagements, magazine contributions, social media management, SEO, SEM, customer support and English-Japanese translation. 🔥

-In a bit twisted words: As a designer and writer, I always use [curly quotes](https://typographyforlawyers.com/straight-and-curly-quotes.html) instead of straight quotes.
-As a developer, I heavily use [backticks](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals). 💬

 A little puzzled?
 Imagine a [ninja](https://en.wikipedia.org/wiki/Ninja) equipped with miscellaneous skills just slipped into the present.
 Well, you can just call me a **hyper-generalist**. 🥷

 When it comes to web development tech stack, I’m mainly experienced in React, AngularJS, Node.js, Perl, Python and PHP, but most of my projects these days are done with **Svelte**/**SvelteKit** because it saves a lot of time by simplifying the code.
 Have a look at my current public project, [Sveltia CMS](https://github.com/sveltia/sveltia-cms), which has gained traction quickly since its initial release.
 It’s a perfect showcase for my problem-solving superpower and the force of UX engineering. 💪